Spirit Airlines Baggage Fees & Policies 2023 | Thrifty Traveler

 But it's important to know when is the best time to pay for your Spirit checked bag so you don't wind up paying too much.
 Just as with carry-on bags, Spirit Airlines checked bag fees vary depending on when you book them and the size of the bag.

 But the weight is critical.
-Spirit checked bags cannot exceed 40 pounds without garnering added fees.
-That limit is 10 pounds less than most other U.S. airlines.
-So make sure you pack smart before you board your flight so you don't get stuck with an additional Spirit checked bag fee.
+Spirit checked bags cannot exceed 40 pounds without getting hit with additional fees.
+That limit is 10 pounds less than most major U.S. airlines, so make sure you pack smart before you board your flight so you don't get stuck with a hefty additional Spirit checked bag fee.

 What are Spirit's Checked Bag Fees?